Inner Harbor, Syracuse: Chronology of development

 In Sept.
 2018, a Cor executive appeared before the Syracuse Common Council and again forecast the entirety of the development would take ten years.
 The graphic concept plan displayed at the time showed a total of eleven components, some of which are broken down into separate parts.
 So far, what's done is all or part of three components: The harbor master's house, which was previously built by the public sector; the Aloft hotel, which represents one of two projects intended to overlook the water from the south shore; and Iron Pier, which represents half of the planned set of mixed-use retail/residential.

-Through late 2020, there are furthermore eight components still remaining to be started: Townhouses fronting on Van Rensselaer and North Geddes; luxury apartments-parkview, situate close to the park's parking lot; luxury apartments-waterfront, which consists of two buildings to sit between Iron Pier and the water; an office building at the northwest quadrant of the intersection between West Kirkpatrick and Van Rensselaer; mixed-use retail/office, which is a set of three buildings conceived to occupy the zone between Solar Street and the water; retail/restaurant, which is a set of two buildings drafted so as to occupy the two docks; Onondaga Lake Science Center, a collaboration with SUNY ESF, OCC, and LeMoyne along the north side of the water; and a parking garage and office complex situate outside the block, southeast of the West Kirkpatrick and Solar intersection.
+Through late 2020, there are eight components still remaining to be started: townhouses fronting on Van Rensselaer and North Geddes; luxury apartments-parkview, situated close to the park's parking lot; luxury apartments-waterfront, which consists of two buildings to sit between Iron Pier and the water; an office building at the northwest quadrant of the intersection between West Kirkpatrick and Van Rensselaer; mixed-use retail/office, which is a set of three buildings conceived to occupy the zone between Solar Street and the water; retail/restaurant, which is a set of two buildings drafted so as to occupy the two docks; Onondaga Lake Science Center, a collaboration with SUNY College of Environmental Science and Forestry, Onondaga Community College, and LeMoyne College along the north side of the water; and a parking garage and office complex situated outside the block, southeast of the West Kirkpatrick and Solar intersection.

 Also in Sept.
-2018, Cor was reported to be planning to start two buildings in Spring 2019 -- one of the two luxury apartments-waterfront condo's; and one of the three mixed-use retail/office buildings opposite the water.
+2018, Cor was reported to be planning to start two buildings in Spring 2019—one of the two luxury apartments-waterfront condo's; and one of the three mixed-use retail/office buildings opposite the water.
 The latter building was reported to eventually house Cor's headquarters, moving into the city from Fayetteville.
 Through the 2020 construction season, there is little evidence either has been started.

-In December 2019, the Inner Harbor area's first significant organic development -- outside of Cor's official footprint -- was green-lighted.
+In December 2019, the Inner Harbor area's first significant organic development—outside of Cor's official footprint—was green-lighted.
 Bankers Healthcare Group won tax breaks in exchange for committing to build a $39.7 million headquarters off Solar, between West Kirkpatrick and Spencer.
 BHG's building, parking, and grounds will generally be sited south across West Kirkpatrick from the Aloft Hotel on six acres that formerly hosted a school bus company.
 BHG plans a 5-story, 100,000-square-foot office that will house future staff additions, as well as existing staff moving from four separate offices in the Franklin Square and Armory Square areas.